 What are the next steps if your application is approved?

-If your application is successful, you’ll receive a welcome email from the Charitable Giving team.
-In it, we will ask how you want to receive funding, and to submit an image, your logo and descriptions of your organization to be used on our website and within other communications with your permission.
-Some organizations will be invited to be featured on the lid of our Charity Pot Hand and Body Lotion pots with a photo that best represeents the work you do, along with a short description for one year.
+• To submit an image, your logo and descriptions of your organization to be used on our Charity Partner page on our website and on other communications with your permission.
+Some organizations will also be featured on the lid of our Charity Pot Body Lotion using the photo you provided and a short description of your work and website address.

 Need help?
-Don't hesitate to get in touch with us.
-Email us at firstname.lastname@example.org
+Contact us at firstname.lastname@example.org